‘Tis the season to be jolly… ‘Tis also the season of mock exams and UCAS applications.

 You may have already done yours.
 If that's the case, we hope they went well!
 It also means you can skip this bit and scroll down the page.

-If you haven't sat yours yet, now's the time really get revising. (you may have already started - and that's great!)
+If you haven't sat yours yet, now's the time really get revising and the Christmas break is a perfect time.

 But mocks aren’t REAL exams